Redeemer (Norma Jean album)

-Redeemer is Norma Jean's third studio album.
+Redeemer is the third studio album by American metalcore band Norma Jean.
 It was released on September 12, 2006 in the United States, and on October 3, 2006 in Canada.
 The album sold more than 21,000 records in its first week.
 It is the last album to feature drummer Daniel Davison.
 For this album they filmed videos for "Blueprints for Future Homes", and "Songs Sound Much Sadder".
-Shannon Crawford, the singer of Cellophane and Monster in the Machine, painted the album artwork.
+Shannon Crawford, the singer of Cellophane and Monster in the Machine, painted the album artwork, in which musician Poppy Jean Crawford is depicted as the girl being attacked by a crow.